-Currently it is 12 €/month until codum needs to scale above 20k users or so.
-Linear scaling is possible for up to 100k users (by adding more CPUs, RAM and storage, up to 60 €/month), then we need to horizontally scale by separating and then parallelizing services and that could suffice for up to 1M users if architected well enough, still fitting within 300 Euro per month.
-Additional storage will be required time, increasing the monthly cost at about 10% to 20% every year at all scales.
+Currently it is 12 €/month + VAT per storage node and about 30 such nodes would suffice until codum needs to scale above 20k users or so.
+Linear scaling is possible for up to 100k users (by adding more CPUs, RAM and storage, up to 60 €/month), then we need to horizontally scale by separating and then parallelizing services and that could suffice for up to 1M users if architected well enough, still fitting within 300 Euro per month per node.
+Additional storage will be required with time, increasing the monthly cost at about 10% to 20% every year at all scales.

 EOS infrastructure cost

 CPU and Bandwidth requires EOS stake but does not cost anything in the long run.
 EOS can be unstaked at any time if capacity is underutilized.
 The stake can be delegated from other EOS accounts, and that is actually what we are looking at when it comes to production operation.